chihiroanihr/COMP479_Fall-2022/P1/README.md

 ### Goal

-Text preprocessing with NLTK, proofreading results.
+- Text preprocessing with **NLTK** (i.e. tokenization, stemming, etc.)
+- Proofread results (Ensure the quality of the processed text data.)

 ## Dataset Used